The Isle of Wight Garlic Festival, Newchurch (August)

 Ever since the Second World War, the Isle of Wight has had a special connection with garlic.
 Each year, this humble but pungent bulb is honoured with its own festival which really draws the crowds for two days of great fun and entertainment.
 It’s worth coming just to see The Lamb National (the sheep look hilarious in their racing jackets), and to go home with a jar of Vampire’s Delight just in case you find yourself in the Twilight Zone.The Foodie Travel Guide

 - Watch the Lamb National

-Visit The Island’s Festival For Foodies
+Visit The Island’s Garlic Festival

 To find out about how garlic first came to be grown on the Isle of Wight, take a trip out to The Garlic Farm which is now the UK’s largest producer (they even export to the French).
 It’s been such a success story for the Island that it’s resulted in the annual Isle of Wight Garlic Festival each summer, a unique event in Britain’s foodie calendar.
 Set against a beautiful backdrop of rolling green hills and farmland, it’s located just outside Newchurch.